tannergaucher/portfolio-site-old/site/src/content/posts/2019/introduction-to-data-structures-for-interviews/index.md

 - Arrays organize items sequentially in memory
 - Strings can be thought of as arrays of characters

-> #### Strings and space complexity
->
-> Strings are not mutable.
-If you change a string, you're really copying to a new string with that change.
-This has space complexity implications.
-If you're trying to do something in constant space, you can't use a strings.
-When working with strings, it's often better to split into array and manipulate using array methods.

 #### Pros

 - Fast lookups